 S.Africa's rand firms as Russia-Ukraine peace talks boost risk appetite

-JOHANNESBURG, March 30 (Reuters) - South Africa's rand firmed in early trade on Wednesday, holding on to gains from the previous session as signs of progress in Russia-Ukraine peace talks lifted risk appetite.
+JOHANNESBURG, March 30 (Reuters) - South Africa's rand firmed on Wednesday, holding on to gains from the previous session as signs of progress in Russia-Ukraine peace talks lifted risk appetite.

-At 0625 GMT, the rand ZAR= traded at around 14.4880 against the dollar, 0.3% firmer than Tuesday's close, and trading close to a five-month high hit on Friday.
+At 1434 GMT, the rand ZAR= traded at around 14.4709 against the dollar, 0.4% firmer than Tuesday's close, and extending a five-month high hit on Friday.

 Negotiators from Russia and Ukraine met in Turkey late on Tuesday to discuss a peace deal, where Russia promised to scale down military operations around Kyiv and another city, and Ukraine proposed adopting a neutral status.